shannonasmith/SAS-readme/README.md

 **Cybersecurity Professional | Offensive-Leaning Defender | U.S. Navy Veteran**

-I focus on identifying vulnerabilities **before they become incidents**.

 My work blends **offensive security techniques with defensive detection**, using hands-on labs, adversarial simulation, and Capture-the-Flag (CTF) investigations to understand how attacks occur — and how defenders can detect them.

 </div>